 Having a low credit score can significantly limit the options you have when you’re looking for a loan.
-Building your credit score before you need to borrow opens up more options – often cheaper.
+On the other hand, building your credit score before you need to borrow opens up more options – often cheaper.

 Checking your credit score and thinking about the things that will positively impact it also gets you in the habit of thinking about your financial health.

 A credit-builder loan or credit card can help increase your credit score.
-Make sure you make the payments required regularly and settling the balance will be viewed positively on your credit file.
+Ensure you make the payments required regularly, and settling the balance will be viewed positively on your credit file.

 Some borrowers who can’t afford the final payment take out another loan to fund it.
-This leads to more interest and fees to add up – and potentially another debt trap.
+Unfortunately, this leads to more interest and fees to add up – and potentially another debt trap.

 Know what you’re getting into, and read up on how the loan compares to alternatives out there.

-If you have bad credit and need money right away, often a payday loan is your only option.
-Borrowing from friends and family can be a cheaper option.
+If you have bad credit and need money right away, a payday loan is often your only option.
+However, borrowing from friends and family can be a cheaper option.

 Refinancing, rolling over or renewing a loan can be particularly dangerous when it comes to short-term loans like payday loans if you overdo it.

 Rolling over usually involves paying a fee to push the due date of the loan back for another few weeks.
 This shouldn’t be a problem occasionally.
 But doing it too often is one of the easiest ways to get trapped in a cycle of debt.
 It is best to avoid renewing unless you really have to and there are no other options.
 Rolling over makes payday loans expensive with added fees and interest.